mongodb/mongo-php-library/generator/README.md

 ## Configuration

-The `generator/config/*.yaml` files contains the list of operations that are supported by the library.
+The `generator/config/*.yaml` files contains the list of operators and stages that are supported by the library.